 How do they afford this lifestyle if every day is spent sunning themselves and sipping cocktails?

-There are two categories of influencer; macro and micro.
-Macro influencers typically have 100k+ followers.
-Though this is a large reach, there is often fairly low-end engagement (mostly ‘likes’) with their content.
-Micro influencers, on the other hand, have a smaller following of between 1000-90k, command far better post engagement and can come across as more authentic and personable.
+Although Macro influencers typically have a large reach, there is often fairly low-end engagement (mostly ‘likes’) with their content.
+Micro influencers, on the other hand, with their smaller following of between 1000-90k, command far better post engagement and can come across as more authentic and personable.